-- Long-lasting.
-Let’s say it again: silicone lasts.
+Long-lasting.
+Again, silicone lasts.
 If you don’t want to reapply, feel your lube dry up or get sticky, or stop just when things get interesting, silicone should top your lube list.

-- Silky texture.
+Silky texture.
 Silicone has a smooth, super-slick texture that works for just about any kind of play.
 The best part?
-The silky texture doesn’t change much during use, which brings us back to how long it lasts.
-It lasts, okay?
+The silky texture doesn’t change much during use, which brings us back to how long it lasts (and lasts).

-- Not safe for silicone toys.
-Silicone lube can damage or degrade silicone sex toys, as well as condoms made from latex or polyisoprene.
+Not safe for silicone or TPE toys.
+Silicone lube can damage or degrade silicone and TPE sex toys, as well as condoms made from latex or polyisoprene.
 Check out a good water-based or hybrid lube instead, or search out a silicone lube that can be used with silicone toys and condoms (they do exist!).

 Hybrid lubes are made with a base of both water and silicone.
 Hybrid lubes are longer-lasting than water-based lubes and have a slicker texture.
 They also clean up more easily than silicone lubes, and are often safe to use with condoms and silicone toys.

-- Can get sticky.
-Hybrid lube doesn’t contain much silicone, meaning it can get sticky like a water-based lube.
+Can get sticky.
+Hybrid lube doesn’t contain much silicone, which is the reason why it's typically safe for silicone toys.
+But that also means it can get sticky like a water-based lube.
 If you go the hybrid route, prepare to reapply a little more often than you would a silicone lube.

 Oil-based lubes aren’t as commonly used as others, but if you’re looking for a lube with natural silkiness, there’s nothing like the sensual feeling of oil.
 This type of lube can often double as a massage oil, and is a great, does-it-all glide to keep on hand.

-- 100% natural: Sliquid Soul Coconut Oil Lubricant is loaded with organic oils, vitamin E, and that’s it — no preservatives, colors, or fragrances.
+100% natural AH!
+YES Oil-Based Lube is loaded with organic oils, vitamin E, beeswax, and that’s it — no preservatives, colors, or fragrances.
 If you’re searching for an oil-based lube you can use for everything from foot massages to solo play to skincare, this could be your holy grail.